 The following jobs can easily be done in the evenings after class, during the weekend throughout the school year, or even the entire school break.

-It’s ideal for teachers who have daytime jobs, but are looking for ways to earn extra money on the side, or those who are trying to dip their toes on work-from-home teaching jobs.
+It’s ideal for teachers who have daytime jobs but are looking for ways to earn extra money on the side, or those who are trying to dip their toes on work-from-home teaching jobs.

-1. Answer Questions
+1. Answering Questions

 If you’re naturally curious and love to research, you may want to answer questions in exchange for extra cash.